I have collaborated with the best-selling writer Sir Terry Pratchett on a large number of publishing and other projects.

 - I was pleased to play a small part in the BBC documentary, Terry Pratchett: Back in Black, and to have written an article for the BBC media online page.

 - I guested at the German Discworld Convention in May (Castle Ludwigstein), at the Australian one (Adelaide) in August, the North American one (New Orleans) in September and the Irish one (Cork) in October.

 - I delivered a talk about mapping the Discworld at Salisbury Museum in September, and did a talk, and some readings, at Oxford's Story Museum.

-- I am writing a new Discworld play.
+- I am about to start rehearsing a new Discworld play - HOGFATHER.
 We'll be staging it in November.
+More info here.